-The main contributors to this timing campaign, by number of pulsars monitored, are the Parkes, Lovell (Jodrell Bank), and Nançay radio telescopes, "70 meter" class telescopes with highperformance pulsar backends.
-Jodrell Bank and Nançay provide redundant coverage of the northern sky.
+The main contributors to this timing campaign are the Parkes, Lovell (Jodrell), and Nançay radio telescopes, "70 meter" class telescopes with high-performance pulsar backends.
+Jodrell and Nançay provide redundant coverage of the northern sky.
 The Parkes telescope monitors pulsars south of -10° (and therefore shares some sources in common with the northern telescopes) and it is the only telescope in the campaign capable of observing sources below -39° .
-The Parkes telescope is described in Manchester et al. (2001) and the Lovell telescope pulsar performance is described in Morris et al. (2002).
-Theureau et al. (2005) describes the 2002 FORT upgrade to the Nançay receiver, with the new BON pulsar backend described in Cognard & Theureau (2006) and Camilo et al. (2007).
-The Urumqi radio observatory (Wang et al. 2001) is using a 25 meter antenna to monitor 38 of the brighter radio pulsars.
+The Lovell telescope pulsar performance is described in Hobbs et al. (2004).
+The Nançay receiver was upgraded with the FORT in 2002 (Theureau et al. 2005), and the new BON pulsar backend is described in Cognard & Theureau (2006) and Camilo et al. (2007).